weg-li-project/car-ml/README.md

 ### CI/CD
 1. In your Github repository settings add the following secrets
     * WEGLI_IMAGES_BUCKET_NAME - Name of the bucket where your user images are stored
     * SERVICE_BUCKET_NAME - Name of the bucket where the ML model data is stored
     * GCP_PROJECT_ID - Project ID of the Google Cloud project
     * GCP_SERVICE_ACCOUNT_KEY - Content of a json service account key with all required permissions
+1. Pushes to main will now automatically deploy the API

 ### Deployment
 Make sure you noted every needed environment variable.